homan-uppu/writing/Essays/On college/Why college is outdated.md

 This leads to a world in which you can simultaneously have an unmet high demand for a skill, and yet have millions of new grads unemployable for that skill because they don't meet the bar for creativity.

+**3. Transactional education model (pay to learn) no longer works.**

+Paying an up front tuition only works when you have a high probability of employment afterwards.
+The higher the probability, the easier it is for you to take a loan and finance your tuition.
+This worked great when the bar for creativity was lower - you could reliably get a good job with a college degree.

+Now that outcomes are no longer guaranteed, especially on an arbitrary timeline (e.g. "4 years of college), financing an education with a loan is extremely risky.

+The education financing institutions have been late to realize that the bar for creativity has gone up and the college education no longer has the returns it needs to justify giving out massive loans to every 18 year old that asks for it, and therefore we have millions of graduates crippled with student loan debt: they took out a big loan for college under the incorrect impression that a college education will guarantee a good job, only to realize that the world operates quite differently due to a significantly higher bar for creativity.

+**Therefore, the path to training your mind to thrive in this world is difficult and uncertain**.

 The rate at which this bar of creativity rises depends on the nature of the skill and domain.

 Generally, minimally regulated domains in the realm of pixels (digital) will become more creative far more rapidly than regulated domains, and domains in the realm of atoms (physical world).

 It takes longer for technology to be built and adopted in the physical world, leading to slower change.
 And regulated domains lead to interesting inefficiencies that cause all sorts of weird outcomes that would take a much longer essay to walk through.
-For example, I don't think the value of medical and legal education will deteriorate in the way that software engineering education will.
+For example, I don't think the value of medical and legal education will deteriorate in the way that knowledge work (software engineering, marketing, design, etc.) education has.

-On the other hand, for most knowledge work, the bar for creativity in order to be valuable is rising incredibly rapidly.
+For knowledge work, the bar for creativity in order to be valuable is rising incredibly rapidly.
 ### Learnings from software engineering education & hiring

 I think software engineering is a great field to study to understand how this shift towards creativity impacts education and hiring in a domain.
 As recently as 5 - 10 years ago, software engineering used to be the kind of skill that you could do in a non-creative way and still be useful in the world.
 Rapidly evolving technological leverage in software engineering turned it into a skill with a high bar for creativity.